MSC Fantasia Review

 MSC Cruises’ newest ships are also their largest and include the MSC Yachts Club—luxury suites with their own private library, lounge, swimming pool, restaurant, and sundeck.
 The spa’s well-being center has a thermal cave and therapy pool for relaxation.
 The children’s play area includes a swimming pool with waterslide.
 To test your driving skills, there are Formula 1 simulators.
 Unusual for a cruise ship, there is also a squash court.
 The extensive use of various colored marbles adds a luxurious quality to the traditionally styled public lounges and a hint of Italian style as well as art deco and art nouveau touches.

 MSC Cruises has always been sensitive to environmental issues, and Fantasia-class ships are on the cutting edge ecologically.
-They are equipped with the most innovative technological systems to guarantee savings in energy and protection of the environment, such as the water processing systems.
-Although MSC Divina had not launched as of this writing, it should be essentially similar; however, it will have more cabins and a higher double-occupancy rate and a stunning infinity pool at the back of the ship.
+They are equipped with the most innovative technological systems to guarantee savings in energy and protection of the environment, such as the water-processing systems.
+MSC Divina has more cabins and a higher double-occupancy rate and a stunning infinity pool at the back of the ship.

 Oceania Cruises has got something unique in store: a world cruise that embarks in the summertime instead Read moreRead more